JCSDA/jedi-docs/docs/jedi-components/oops/applications/ensemble-applications.rst

 -------------

 :code:`MPI_WORLD` (the communicator containing all the tasks requested for running an application) is split into several separate communicators; as many as there are members in the ensemble.
 Each ensemble member is then run on one of these MPI communicators.
 The members only know about their **designated communicator** until the end of the run and at the moment there is no communication between different ensemble members.
-To run the Ensemble Application to completion correctly, you need to allocate members x typical number of tasks for your application MPI tasks.
+To run the Ensemble Application to completion correctly, you need to allocate :math:`members * typical number of tasks for your application` MPI tasks.

 Templated Ensemble Application
 ------------------------------